Member at Large, Morse Force

 Part-time Volunteer & Environmental Education Coordinator

 Her first experience with the National Audubon Society occurred while still working on completing her degree.
 Britt was accepted into the W.I.N.G.S. internship program as an Environmental Educator at Wisconsin’s Schlitz Audubon Nature Center.
-This work fostered her exciting experiences in children’s education, working and teaching with Raptors and discovering her favorite bird: the Peregrine Falcon.
+This position was an introduction in outdoor children’s education, working and teaching with Raptors and discovering her favorite bird: the Peregrine Falcon.

-Dedication and passion to pursue a career in the environmental field brought Britt to Washington where she ran an urban farm and native plant nursery.
+Dedication and passion to pursue a career in the environmental field brought Britt to Washington where she managed an urban farm and native plant nursery.
 Britt also assumed a leadership position in the community tree planting organization: Tacoma Needs Trees.
 Through her work with Pierce County’s Sustainable Resources Division, Britt has served as the point of contact for Multi-family Recycling Outreach which connected her to the broad spectrum of Tacoma’s diverse socio-economic communities.
-Carrying on this community connection, Britt is now the Programs Manager at Tacoma Tool Library.
+Carrying on this community connection, Britt is now the Coordinator of Fix-it Fairs - Tacoma, a new program of the Tacoma Tool Library.

 Britt brings her professional and education background to Tahoma Audubon along with her upbeat personality and huge smile.
-Her personal form of self-expression embraces a deep connection with the natural environment, love of being outdoors, gardening, yoga and hula hooping.
+Her personal form of self-expression embraces a deep connection with the natural environment, love of being outdoors, swimming in Puget Sound, gardening, yoga and hula hooping.

 Contact: firstname.lastname@example.org, 253-565-9278